Pulse Agency

 If you are a digital marketer, I am sure you are aware of the significant changes brought to Google Search by the introduction of BERT, Google Search’s most significant change since the introduction of RankBrain.
 The BERT update started rolling out on October 24th, 2019 and has impacted rankings for many English language queries.

-For SEO specialists, BERT is a real challenge because, even though we reached some conclusions upon certain essential factors to pay attention to when optimising websites, there is still a lot to discover and test.
+For SEO specialists, BERT is a real challenge because, even though we reached some conclusions about certain essential factors to consider when optimising, there is still much to discover and test.

-We know that, for a busy marketer, staying in touch with all the news in the field may be difficult.
-This is why, since we have already read a ton of material on Bert and NLP, we would like to share our most exciting findings.
+We know that staying in touch with all the news in the field may be difficult for a busy marketer.
+Since we have already read a lot of material on Bert and NLP, we would like to share our most exciting findings.

 What Is Bert Update, and what is it used for?